Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 |---Services

 Interactive Features:
-The enquiry form: Contains a white glow pulse effect that is triggered whenever the user hovers over the form.
+The enquiry form: Contains a white glow effect that is triggered whenever the user hovers over the form.
 Pulse animation: Is used to provide some visual feedback.
 Buttons: Have a white background whenever a customer hovers over the buttons Responsive design: Breakpoints and media queries have been used to make sure the user has a seamless user experience whether that be from a tablet,mobile device or a laptop.